crossbario/crossbar/docs/pages/cdc/CDC-API-Reference.md

 The user with the given `<owner_pubkey>` will be sent a verification token/PIN and upon successful verification, become owner of the new realm.

-> The public key must have been registered before for a user, and the management realm must be valid and still be available.
+The public key must have been registered before for a user, and the management realm must be valid and still be available.
 The registering owner's email address is already known, and used for sending a captcha with a PIN like above to the owner.

 To verify the token/PIN code received and finalize the realm creation, call

 * **`cdc.manage.verify@1`**`(<verification_id>, <token>)`

 Verify a token/PIN code received for a pending realm creation.

+> **Security note.** Any client can call this.
+A successful call will make both the `<verification_id>` and the `token` be consumed, and the values cannot be reused.
+Upon an unsucessful call, the number of retries is limited per `<verification_id>` and per `<token>`.

 When this call returns successfully, the management realm is created.
 The owner of the management realm can manage the realm by allowing new Crossbar.io node public keys and CDC API client public keys access to the management realm under respective roles.